 Section 21 of the Shipping and Port Control Ordinance empowers the Director of Marine to order the removal of stranded, abandoned or sunken vessel in the waters of Hong Kong and impose punishment for non-compliance.
 The Director has wide powers to contract with tugs and salvors for this purpose.
-Pursuant to Section 12 of the Merchant Shipping (Limitation of Shipowners Liability) Ordinance (Cap 434), most of the provisions of the LLMC Convention 1976 have force of law in Hong Kong; however, claims in relation to the cost of wreck removal are not subject to limitation of liability under Hong Kong law.56 This was confirmed in Perusahaan Perseroan (Persero) PT Pertamina v.
-Trevaskis Ltd,57 where the party was not allowed to limit its wreck removal claim.
+Pursuant to Section 12 of the Merchant Shipping (Limitation of Shipowners Liability) Ordinance (Cap 434), most of the provisions of the LLMC Convention 1976 (as amended by the 1996 Protocol) have force of law in Hong Kong; however, claims in relation to the cost of wreck removal are not subject to limitation of liability under Hong Kong law,58 as confirmed in Star Centurion.
+This was confirmed in Perusahaan Perseroan (Persero) PT Pertamina v.
+Trevaskis Ltd,59 where the party was not allowed to limit its wreck removal claim.
 Although the Nairobi International Convention on the Removal of Wrecks 2007 (the Nairobi WRC 2007) came into force in China on 11 February 2017, it does not apply to Hong Kong.